bahricanyesil/flutter-animated-login/README.md

 # Flutter Animated Login

 `Flutter Animated Login` is a ready-made login/signup screen with soft and pleasant animations.
 It is fully responsible to be able to use on both web and mobile apps.
+You can welcome your users with this beautiful animated screen that gives functionality for both login and sign up.

 ## Web View Example Video